How to Obtain an Accident Report in Austin

 How Do I Get an Accident Report in Hays County?

 The local resources available for ordering an accident report in Hays County come through the Hays County Sheriff’s Office.
-To request a crash report in Hays County, submit a written request:
+To request a crash report in Hays County, you must submit a written request.

 - By email

 - In-person or by mail to Hays County Criminal District Attorney – Civil Division, Hays County Government Center, 712 South Stagecoach Trail, Ste.
 2057, San Marcos, TX 78666.
 When choosing this method of ordering a crash report, fill out the Public Information Act Request Form.